rndlabs/cow-docs/docs/5_tutorials/how-to-submit-orders-via-the-api/4_signing-the-order.md

 We will resume the example from above, setting the validity (Unix timestamp) to [August 4th 2021](https://www.epochconverter.com/?q=1628035200).
 We use `keccak(GPv2 Place Order Tutorial)` as appData (you can use your individual 32 bytes to identify the “source” of your orders).

-Our typescript library provides a convenient way to create valid signatures for your order.
+Our TypeScript library provides a convenient way to create valid signatures for your order.

 ```typescript
 import {